Want to learn more about this at Kettering Health?

 Yeast infections are a common problem—in fact, 30-50% of women will experience at least one in their lifetime.
 Still, if you think you have one, it’s important to confirm with your doctor.

-“Some of the symptoms of a yeast infection are the same as symptoms of other conditions, including bacterial vaginal infections,” says Andrew Chang, MD, an OB-GYN who sees patients at Kettering Physician Network Women’s Health-Hamilton West.
+“Some of the symptoms of a yeast infection are the same as symptoms of other conditions, including bacterial vaginal infections,” says Dr. Andrew Chang, an OB-GYN who sees patients in Hamilton.
 “To treat your condition correctly, you need to get an accurate diagnosis first.”

 So, what should you be looking out for?
 Symptoms can be mild to severe and include

 · Pain during sexual intercourse.

 How to treat a yeast infection

 Diagnosing these symptoms means making a trip to the doctor’s office for a physical exam and lab tests.
 If you have a yeast infection, your doctor may prescribe antifungal medication.

 The medication is available as a cream, tablet, and suppository (sometimes with a prescription only).

 This medication for 3-7 days will usually clear a yeast infection.
 If symptoms persist or worsen, you should follow up with your gynecologist.

 “Many people take probiotics to prevent or treat vaginal infections, but scientific research doesn’t support this,” Dr. Chang says.
 “Other non-medical therapies such as yogurt, garlic, low-carbohydrate diets, and douching aren’t proven to be effective, either.”